zxpower/zxpower/README.md

 ✨ **DevOps Engineer / SRE (AWS, GCP, Terraform, Kubernetes, Docker), Freelancer, Enterpreneur, Generalist** ✨

-I'm xennial neo-generalist with PhD in Computer Science from University of Latvia.
-More info about me and my contacts you can find in [Estivador.io](https://estivador.io/).
+I'm xennial neo-generalist with PhD in Computer Science from [University of Latvia](https://www.lu.lv).
+More info about me and my contact info you can find in [Estivador.io](https://estivador.io/).

 Some of my Github stats: